What you build

 As you see, our Raft group has 4 members now, whose majority quorum size is 3.
 Actually, running a 4-node Raft group has no advantage over running a 3-node Raft group in terms of the degree of availability because both of them can handle failure of only 1 Raft node.
 Since we want to achieve better availability, we will add one more Raft node to our Raft group.

-, add it to the Raft group, and
+So we create another Raft endpoint, endpoint5, add it to the Raft group, and

 start its Raft node.
 However, as the group members commit index parameter, we

-which is the log index endpoint4
+pass newMemberList1.getLogIndex() which is the log index endpoint4 is added

 to the Raft group.
 Please note that we could also get the current Raft group

-members commit index via RaftNode.getCommittedMembers()
+members commit index via RaftNode.getCommittedMembers().

 New member list: [LocalRaftEndpoint{id=node1}, LocalRaftEndpoint{id=node2}, LocalRaftEndpoint{id=node3}, LocalRaftEndpoint{id=node4}, LocalRaftEndpoint{id=node5}], majority: 3, commit index: 5